Deadreyo/Full-Stack-Development-Course/Project 1 - Image Processing API/readme.txt

-Welcome to my submission of Project 1 - Image Processing API

-This project resizes images to the desired width/height.
+Welcome to my submission of Project 1 - Image Processing API This project resizes images to the desired width/height.

+SCRIPTS:
+    - start: starts the dev server.
+    - build: builds the project.
+    - jasmine: runs the tests
+    - test: builds the project and runs the tests.

+ENDPOINTS:
+    - /api : Shows the names of the available images.

+    - /api/:name?
+        Ex: '/api/image4?width=500&height=300'
         It has 5 available images: image1, image2, image3, image4, image5.

-The list is also shown in /api page.

-To start, simply go to '/api/' followed by image name like 'image3' followed by the needed width and height '?width=#&height=#'
-Ex: '/api/image4?width=500&height=300'
+        width & height queries control the output dimensions.
+They are optional.

         @note: If width & height are not given, they will default to 400, 300.